Regional Program 15R02 – Fuel Tank Corrosion Inspection and Repair – 2009-2010 Ford Edge & Lincoln MKX

 • Improves: cold start performance, and fuel stability for up to one year

-• Removes carbon deposits from engines with over 75,000 miles
+• Specially formulated to remove carbon deposits from engines with over 75,000 miles

 • Oxygen sensor safe and safe for use in turbocharged and supercharged vehicles